Solo Recordings at Home

-Solo Recordings at Home is the fourth studio album by American singer-songwriter and musician Michael Gira.
+Solo Recordings at Home is an album by American singer-songwriter and musician Michael Gira.
 It was released in 2001 through Gira's own record label, Young God Records.
 The album features Gira's home recordings.

 The unreleased track from the home recording sessions were included in the album The Milk of M. Gira: Selected Solo Home Recordings 2001-2010, released in 2011.

 Background and music

 Solo Recordings at Home is primarily an acoustic album, "placing the emphasis on Gira's voice and guitar only, captured at home via one microphone."
 Nevertheless, the track "Irish Queen" was roughly recorded during a concert and the fully orchestrated track "God's Servant" was taken directly from the Angels of Light's New Mother (1999).
 The album also features reworkings of two Swans tracks, "I Remember Who You Are" and "Love Will Save You," from The Burning World (1989) and White Light From the Mouth of Infinity (1991), respectively.

 The songs on the album feature lyrics on various topics.
 The track "Kosinsky" was described as "a fascinating contrast to the lyrical meditation on voyeurism" while the tracks "Surrogate" and "On the Mountain" were described to be "among his bluntest ever."